elliottslaughter/task-bench-paper/ppopp20_reviews/rebuttal.md

 achieved.

-Though our evaluation uses METG(50%), this is not a limitation of METG.
-We chose 50% because it avoids certain pathologies associated with low efficiency thresholds (see lines 711-750 in the paper), and also because it matches what we see implemented in practice.
+Though our evaluation uses METG(50%), this is not a limitation of our technique.
+We chose 50% because it avoids certain pathologies associated with low efficiency thresholds (see lines 711-750 in the paper), and also because it matches what we see in practice.
 For example, in a CSCS application for new projects, users are instructed to "select the most parallel efficient job size (ratio of benchmark speed-up vs. linear speed-up above 50%)" \[1].
-This corresponds to 50\% parallel efficiency.
+This corresponds to 50\% efficiency.

 \[1]: https://user.cscs.ch/access/report/

-In the interest of answering the reviewers' questions as completely as possible, we include responses to specific reviewer questions below.
+In the interest of answering reviewers' questions as completely as possible, we include responses to specific reviewer questions below.

 ## Reviewer A

   * See above for our description of the MPI implementation.
-A "task" in MPI includes the time to execute a set of send/receive calls needed to gather the inputs for a given task invocation, the call the core API to execute the task.
+A "task" in MPI includes the time to execute one point in the task graph (i.e. one set of send/receive calls to gather inputs and one call to the core API to execute the task body).

 ## Reviewer B

+  * The Task Bench core API describes what to do but not how to do it.
+Implementations are permitted to select the strategy that is most efficient for a given machine.
+For example, our MPI+OpenMP implementation uses shared memory within a node and uses MPI only for inter-node communication.
+A similar strategy could be applied on fat-node architectures such as Summit.

-  * In our MPI+OpenMP configuration we use `OMP_NUM_THREADS` equal to the number of physical cores on the node (32 on Cori Haswell).
-In general this is set on a per-system basis depending on what is most representative of how the system is used in practice.
+  * Our MPI+OpenMP experiments set `OMP_NUM_THREADS` to the number of physical cores on the node (32 on Cori Haswell).
+In general these system-specific settings are chosen to optimize performance while remaining faithful to what is representative of real-world usage.

-  * Overlap occurs when there is task parallelism available in the task graph.
-That is, when two tasks are independent (no mutual dependencies) their execution can be overlapped with the other's data transfers.
+  * The opportunity for overlap occurs when two tasks are independent (have no mutual dependencies).
+This occurs whenever multiple task graphs are used (Figures 9d, 11).
+Task Bench's design also permits this to be included in the dependence pattern itself, though we do not explore this approach in the paper.

 ## Reviewer C